Plymouth: Notable people

 Antarctic explorers Robert Falcon Scott who was born in Plymouth and Frank Bickerton both lived in the city.
 Artists include Beryl Cook whose paintings depict the culture of Plymouth and Robert Lenkiewicz, whose paintings investigated themes of vagrancy, sexual behaviour and suicide, lived in the city from the 1960s until his death in 2002.
 Illustrator and creator of children's series Mr Benn and King Rollo, David McKee, was born and brought up in South Devon and trained at Plymouth College of Art.
 Jazz musician John Surman, born in nearby Tavistock, has close connections to the area, evidenced by his 2012 album Saltash Bells.
-The avant garde prepared guitarist Keith Rowe was born in the city before establishing the jazz free improvisation band AMM in London in 1965 and MIMEO in 1997.
+The avant-garde prepared guitarist Keith Rowe was born in the city before establishing the jazz free improvisation band AMM in London in 1965 and MIMEO in 1997.
 The musician and film director Cosmo Jarvis has lived in several towns in South Devon and has filmed videos in and around Plymouth.
 In addition, actors Sir Donald Sinden and Judi Trott were born in Plymouth.
 George Passmore of Turner Prize winning duo Gilbert and George was also born in the city, as was Labour politician Michael Foot whose family reside at nearby Trematon Castle.

 Notable athletes include swimmer Sharron Davies, diver Tom Daley, dancer Wayne Sleep, and footballer Trevor Francis.
-Other past residents include composer journalist and newspaper editor William Henry Wills, Ron Goodwin, and journalist Angela Rippon and comedian Dawn French.
-Canadian politician and legal scholar Chris Axworthy hails from Plymouth.
+Other past residents include composer journalist and newspaper editor William Henry Wills, film music composer Ron Goodwin, and journalist Angela Rippon and comedian Dawn French.
+Canadian politician and legal scholar Chris Axworthy hailed from Plymouth.
 America based actor Donald Moffat, whose roles include American Vice President Lyndon B. Johnson in the film The Right Stuff, and fictional President Bennett in Clear and Present Danger, was born in Plymouth.
 Canadian actor Mark Holden was also born in Plymouth.
 Kevin Owen is an international TV news anchor who was born in Freedom Fields Hospital, while his father served as a Royal Navy officer.
 Cambridge spy Guy Burgess was born at 2 Albemarle Villas, Stoke whilst his father was a serving Royal Navy officer.